-The Scoiattoli di Cortina gained international fame in 1954, the year when Squirrel Lino Lacedelli conquered the unconquered peak of K2.
-However, it should be noted that the Scoiattoli were already well-known among experts as top-notch climbers well before that time.
+The international recognition of the Scoiattoli di Cortina took a significant leap in 1954 when Squirrel Lino Lacedelli triumphed over the unconquered peak of K2.
+Nevertheless, it’s important to acknowledge that the Scoiattoli had already earned a reputation among experts as exceptional climbers well before that milestone year.

 The Squirrels of Cortina, a tradition that continues

 The association was founded by ten young people from Cortina in 1939 and is probably the oldest mountaineering club in Italy.
 At that time, there were two requirements for joining the group: being of Cortina origin and having residency there, as well as practicing skiing.
-In fact, the group’s original name was “Society of Rock Climbers and Skiers, the Squirrels.”
+The group’s original name was “Society of Rock Climbers and Skiers, the Squirrels.”

 All the founders were skilled skiers; two of them, the Alverà brothers, Albino and Silvio, competed in the Olympics and won numerous international competitions.
 Another legendary Squirrel, Carletto Alverà, even represented Italy in three disciplines: Alpine Skiing, Cross-Country Skiing, and Ski Jumping!
 It seems appropriate to mention the names of the ten founders, thanks to whom the Squirrels of Cortina have become and continue to be an exceptional mountaineering group.